johnhickok/DisasterEvacuations/README.md

 Disasters, like wildfires, are at times the most dangerous and unpredictable in their early stages.
 In a rush, the only way to get polygons of evacuated areas quickly is to select multiple sets of streets using desktop software like QGIS or ArcGIS Pro.

 1. Install <a href="https://qgis.org/en/site/index.html">QGIS</a> (OSGEO4W installation).
 2. Download your state's OpenStreetMap data from Geofabrik.
-(This example uses <a href="http://download.geofabrik.de/north-america/us/california.html">California</a>.)
+This example and Python script uses <a href="http://download.geofabrik.de/north-america/us/california.html">California</a> (California-latest-free.shp.zip).
 3. Create a folder on your local drive (e.g. C:\myfiles\gisdata\osm) and move your downloaded ZIP file there.
 4. Download extract_roads.py from this repository to your local folder.
 5. Running extract_roads.py should create a statewide geopackage from road features in your download that have street names.
 Unnamed road featrues are filtered out.